divio/divio-cloud-docs/introduction/django-08-refinements.rst

 ---------------------------

 :ref:`Earlier <tutorial-django-deploy>`, we set :setting:`ALLOWED_HOSTS <django:ALLOWED_HOSTS>` to ``['*']``, which
 allows any host to serve the application, for convenience.
-This isn't ideal - ``ALLOWED_HOSTS`` exists for a reason.
+This isn't ideal - ``ALLOWED_HOSTS`` exists for a reason, and even if it's safe to do this in some environments, it's a bad idea to bake in configuration that could be unsafe in others.

-Each client environment is provided with a :ref:`DOMAIN <env-var-domain>` environment variable, and (if the project uses multiple domains) a :ref:`DOMAIN_ALIASES <env-var-domain-aliases>` environment variable, which can be used to configure ``ALLOWED_HOSTS``.
+Each cloud environment is provided with a :ref:`DOMAIN <env-var-domain>` environment variable, and (if the project uses multiple domains) a :ref:`DOMAIN_ALIASES <env-var-domain-aliases>` environment variable, which can be used to configure ``ALLOWED_HOSTS``.
 You can see what environment variables have been set by using: